Can you afford to evacuate ahead of a disaster?

 One of them was just a month old at the time of the storm, and Nick was worried about them all being stuck in the city for days without power.

+So Nick and his family loaded up the car to drive from New Orleans to Alabama.
 He agreed to give us real-time updates, and we got our first video call from Nick about an hour or so into the drive.

+I see a lot of smiles right now.
 Yeah, well, that's why I waited to call you.

-Mick said the kids were not fans of evacuation traffic.
+They weren't smiles about 30 minutes ago.
+Nick said the kids were not fans of evacuation traffic.

 Ugh, as someone who would just get car sick after one minute in the car, I just like, I can't imagine.

+So to calm down those backseat drivers, Nick paid for his first evacuation expense.
 So far, the grapes at $3.99 a pound were pretty much a budget killer so far.

+Not so bad, right?
+I mean, I guess the baby probably isn't eating a lot of solid food at this point.
 Yeah, not really ordering a lot off the fast food menu.

-Well, you know, the other expenses to consider are gas and a place to stay.
+Well, you know, the the other expenses to consider are gas and a place to stay.
+Lost wages because of missed work time is also a big worry.

 And the big multiplier on top of everything is how long an evacuation lasts.

-to this entire uh you know the cost of this entire trip will be will be how long before the power is restored at my house.
+That's the major factor to this entire, because the entire, you know, the cost of this entire trip will be, would be how long before the power is restored at my house.

 Given all of that, Nick hoped the final cost would come in under $1,000.
+Yeah, not a small amount of money.

-And the thing to know about evacuations is that you might need to do it more than once a year.
+And the thing thing to know about evacuations is that you might need to do it more than once a year.
+Right, because hurricane season is long.

-Like, consider possibly the most infamous hurricane, Hurricane Katrina.
+Like consider possibly the most infamous hurricane, Hurricane Katrina.
+Katrina made landfall in Louisiana 20 years ago as a Category 3 hurricane.

+And it was one of five major hurricanes that hit the Gulf Coast that season.
 Evacuating for every storm coming your way can be exhausting.

-That's what Polyb Mazumder says.
+That's what Paula Mazumder says.

 He's an economist at Florida International University.
+Hurricane fatigue is a real thing.

 If you have two, three major hurricanes in the season, people really get tired.

+Polyp studies hurricanes, including how much evacuations cost.
 He surveyed about 450 evacuees to get those costs for both Hurricanes Irma and Harvey in 2017.

-$1,500 to $3,000 in that range.
+We found like a $1,500 to $3,000 in that range.

-That did not include lost wages and on average the evacuations lasted more than a week.
+That's $1,500 to $3,000 per household.
+That did not include lost wages, and on average, the evacuations lasted more than a week.

-Those evacuations were also way more expensive compared to ones about a decade earlier, even after adjusting for inflation, like roughly four or five times higher according to Polyb.
+Those evacuations were also way more expensive compared to ones about a decade earlier, even after adjusting for inflation, like roughly four or five times higher, according to Polyb.

 Polyb says one of the reasons evacuations are more expensive today is that it's gotten harder to predict what kind of storm you're going to get.
+Lately, hurricane is getting more complex.

-You know, it's telling you for a while that it's not coming on your way and all of a sudden it probably changed direction.
+You know, it's... telling you for a while that it's not coming on your way and all of a sudden it probably changed direction.

 Or the storm quickly intensifies like Hurricane Milton last year.

-In less than 24 hours, it jumped from category one to five.
+In less than 24 hours it jumped from category one to five.

-These fast-growing storms can catch people off guard, and that leads to late evacuations, jammed up roads, and packed hotels.
+These fast-growing storms can catch people off guard and that leads to late evacuations, jammed up roads and packed hotels.

-Now, there are supposed to be price gouging laws in states like Florida to protect against this.
+And then there's the increased demand for lodging and gas and of course there's price gouging.
+Now there are supposed to be price gouging laws in states like Florida to protect against this.

-For example, in Texas, two gas stations were forced to refund customers for charging nearly $10 a gallon for gas during Hurricane Harvey.
+For example in Texas two gas stations were forced to refund customers for charging nearly $10

-But Pollup says those laws aren't hard to enforce, especially during an evacuation.
+a gallon for gas during Hurricane Harvey.
+But Polyp says those laws are hard to enforce, especially during an evacuation.

 It took two years for Texas to hold those gas stations accountable.

 Depending on the storm, FEMA can help cover some evacuation costs.
+FEMA is the federal government's disaster relief agency.

 And back during Katrina, FEMA gave $2,000 checks to evacuees.